MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-agent-overview.md

    * [Microsoft.KubernetesConfiguration/FluxConfigurations](/cli/azure/k8s-configuration/flux?view=azure-cli-latest&preserve-view=true#az-k8s-configuration-flux-list)

    > [!NOTE]
-   > LIST/GET of configuration resources **do not** return `ConfigurationProtectedSettings`.
+   > LIST/GET of configuration resources don't return `ConfigurationProtectedSettings`.
 For such cases, the only option is to save the original request body and reuse them while creating the resources in the new region.

 1. [Delete](./quickstart-connect-cluster.md?tabs=azure-cli#clean-up-resources) the previous Arc deployment from the underlying Kubernetes cluster.
 1. With network access to the underlying Kubernetes cluster, [connect the cluster](./quickstart-connect-cluster.md#connect-an-existing-kubernetes-cluster) in the new region.
 1. Verify that the Arc connected cluster is successfully running in the new region:

    1. Run `az connectedk8s show -n <connected-cluster-name> -g <resource-group>` and ensure the `connectivityStatus` value is `Connected`.
-   1. Run [this command](./quickstart-connect-cluster.md?tabs=azure-cli#view-azure-arc-agents-for-kubernetes) to verify all Arc agents are successfully deployed on the underlying cluster.
+   1. Run `kubectl get deployments,pods -n azure-arc` to [verify that all agents are successfully deployed](./quickstart-connect-cluster.md#view-azure-arc-agents-for-kubernetes).
-   1. Do a LIST of all configuration resources in the target cluster.
-This should match the original LIST response from the source cluster.

 1. Using the response body you saved, recreate each of the configuration resources obtained in the LIST command from the source cluster on the target cluster.

-If you don't need to move the cluster, but just want to move configuration resources to an Arc-enabled Kubernetes cluster in a different region, do the following:

-1. Do a LIST to get all configuration resources in the source cluster as noted above, and save the response body.
-1. Delete the resources from the source cluster.
-1. In the target cluster, recreate each of the configuration resources obtained in the LIST command from the source cluster.
+To confirm, compare the results from a LIST of all configuration resources in the target cluster with the original LIST response from the source cluster.

 ## Next steps